Piritiz passive GPS tracker — battery-powered device, movement-triggered location updatesCategoriesTrailer Tracking

 heavy equipment tracking - passive GPS tracker on heavy equipment

 The construction and heavy equipment sectors face unique tracking challenges that standard vehicle GPS solutions cannot adequately address.
 Machinery often operates in areas with limited connectivity, sits idle for extended periods between projects, and requires tracking technology that can withstand harsh environmental conditions.
-Traditional real-time tracking systems demand frequent battery changes and constant power connections that simply are not practical for equipment that moves between sites or operates independently of vehicles with continuous power supplies.
+Traditional passive location monitoring systems demand frequent battery changes and constant power connections that simply are not practical for equipment that moves between sites or operates independently of vehicles with continuous power supplies.

 Passive GPS tracking technology has emerged as the optimal solution for heavy equipment monitoring, offering extended battery life that eliminates the constant maintenance burden while still providing the location visibility and theft deterrent capabilities operations managers need.
 With battery life extending up to 90 days between charges, these systems deliver consistent performance without the operational overhead that has made previous tracking solutions impractical for many heavy equipment applications.